 Helvard was unemployed for a time, but found temporary work at the Aalborg Airport.
 In October 1940, he was employed at the Danish Airport Authority at Kastrup Airport (Copenhagen).
 He soon realised that he was able to monitor all movements of aircraft and dignitaries in the airport.
 He passed this information to his friend and former navy colleague, Thomas C. Sneum, when he returned to Denmark as a secret agent from the fall of 1941.

 Helvard and Sneum had met at the Copenhagen Polytechnic.
 They had shared an interest in flying and, in 1934-35, they had trained on German Stamer-Lippisch Gliders.
 Later Sneum had joined the Naval Air Service as well.
-In mid-1941, Sneum and K. C. J. Pedersen, who later joined the RAF as well, had hade an epic escape to Britain in a Tiger Moth.
+In mid-1941, Sneum and K. C. J. Pedersen, who later joined the RAF as well, had hade an epic escape to Britain in a Hornet Moth.
 Sneum was recruited by the Secret Intelligence Service (MI6), and on 10 September 1941 he was parachuted into Denmark in company with Sigfred J. Christophersen.
 To complete the background information, the latter had served in the Danish Army Air Corps, but had escaped to Britain in late 1940 in company with Jørgen Thalbitzer.

 By March 1942, the Germans were closing in on Sneum, and he had to escape soon.
 His last safe-house was Helvard’s apartment, and he trusted Helvard enough not only to tell of his escape plan, but also to ask him to come along.
 Helvard hesitated.
 He had his fiancé and his recently widowed mother to think of.
 Nevertheless, in the end, he decided to escape with Sneum.
 In late February 1942, Sneum had ordered Christophersen to escape as well.
 Walking cross the ice-covered Sound between Denmark and Sweden, Christophersen’s brother and Kaj Oxholm had died.
 Sneum—who disliked Christophersen—thought that if Christophersen had been able to walk to Sweden, so could Helvard and he.
 Close to midnight on 28 March 1942, Helvard and Sneum started walking from Skodsborg north of Copenhagen in the direction of Landskrona in Sweden.
 Helvard and Sneum had a troubles crossing, and they nearly did not make it.
 They managed to get to Hven with great difficulties.
 They were held back by the Swedish police and interrogated for more than eight weeks.
 They were released towards the end of May, and, in mid-June, they travelled from Bromma outside Stockholm to Leuchars in Scotland.
 They were picked up by the police and imprisoned in Brixton Prison in London.
 Once again they were interrogated.
 Helvard was released in mid-July 1942, and he soon volunteered for the Royal Air Force.